 The concept of thieves’ cant is historical (the cant probably is still used today in one form or another), although in the AD&D game it has an ahistorically broad base.
 A few hours of research at a large library should turn up actual examples of old thieves’ cant for those who want to learn more about the subject.

-Use Scrolls: At 10th level, a thief gains a limited ability to use magical and priest scrolls.
-A thief’s understanding of magical writings is far from complete, however.
-The thief has a 25% chance to read the scroll incorrectly and reverse the spell’s effect.
+Use Scrolls: Starting at 10th level, any Thief with the Literacy proficiency may attempt to use both Wizardly and Priestly magical scrolls by making a successful Literacy check.
+On a failed check, the scroll backfires in some way.
 This sort of malfunction is almost always detrimental to the thief and his party.
 It could be as simple as accidentally casting the reverse of the given spell or as complex as a foul-up on a fireball scroll, causing the ball of flame to be centered on the thief instead of its intended target.
-The exact effect is up to the DM (this is the sort of thing DMs enjoy, so expect the unexpected).

 Once a thief reaches 10th level, his reputation is such that he can attract followers — either a gang of scoundrels and scalawags or a group of scouts eager to learn from a reputed master.
 The thief attracts 4d6 of these fellows.
 They are generally loyal to him, but a wise thief is always suspicious of his comrades.
 The Table below can be used to determine the type and level of followers, or the DM can choose followers appropriate to his campaign.
 All such followers will be members of the Thief class (though this may be combined with other classes appropriate to the follower’s race).